OCR A-Level Physics: Quantum Physics — Complete Revision Guide (H556)

 Synoptic Links

 Quantum physics is the synoptic apex of the H556 specification.
 The photon-energy hierarchy reuses the electromagnetic-spectrum vocabulary built in Waves and Optics — ultraviolet photons typically have enough energy to ionise atoms, visible photons can excite outer-shell electrons, infrared photons can excite molecular vibrations.
-The de Broglie wavelength uses the momentum vocabulary built in the Mechanics and Materials course, with momentum p = mv from kinematics applied at quantum scales.
+The de Broglie wavelength uses the momentum vocabulary built in the Newton's Laws and Momentum course, with momentum p = mv from kinematics applied at quantum scales.
 Electron diffraction reuses the diffraction-grating equation d sin θ = nλ from Waves and Optics.

 The energy-level transitions in atoms connect forwards to the nuclear-physics module, where the same energy-quantum logic applies to nuclear excited states (gamma emission as nuclear de-excitation).
 The blackbody and photon-flux ideas connect to astrophysics in the astrophysics and cosmology course, where stellar spectra are interpreted as a combination of blackbody continuous emission and absorption lines from intervening cool gas.